Thursday, 7 August 2014

 Dividend policy to make hydropower projects more profitable.

-According to experts, the decreasing dividend being given by banks and financial sector is the main reason why investors are altering their portfolio to other growing sectors like hydropower.
-So far hydropower companies are able to provide handsome returns.
+According to experts, the decreasing dividends being given by banks and the financial sector is the main reason why investors are altering their portfolios to other growing sectors like hydropower.
+So far, hydropower companies have been able to provide handsome returns.

-The main challenge for any hydropower companies is to construct the project.
-Once it is constructed, it will provide a steady income and the project becomes a “Cash Cow”.
+The main challenge for any hydropower company is to construct the project.
+Once it is constructed, it will provide a steady income, and the project becomes a “cash cow.”

-However, the share prices in Nepal largely depends upon the dividend it provides to its shareholders.
+However, share prices in Nepal largely depend upon the dividends provided to shareholders.
 This is a unique phenomenon that exists in Nepal.
 Companies that provide regular dividends tend to have higher share prices.

 But in reality, companies that do not pay dividends are not necessarily without profits.
-If a company thinks that its own growth opportunities are better, it should keep the profits and reinvest them into the business.
+If a company believes that its own growth opportunities are better, it should retain the profits and reinvest them into the business.
 In my opinion, this should be the case for hydropower companies in Nepal.

-There is no compulsory provisioning policy for hydropower companies.
-They can distribute all the profits to shareholders if they want to.
-And this is the path hydropower companies are following.
+There is no compulsory provisioning policy for hydropower companies as of now.
+They can distribute all their profits to shareholders if they choose to.
+This is the path most hydropower companies are following.

 The general trend in Nepal, at the moment, is to distribute all the profits to shareholders without maintaining any kind of reserves.
-And when it comes to developing new projects, they simply issue right shares at par value.
-This will certainly please the shareholders in the short term but may have a negative impact in the long run.
+When it comes to developing new projects, they simply issue right shares.
+This certainly pleases shareholders in the short term but may have a negative impact in the long run.

 What will be the impact?

-Some experts claim that the equity invested in hydropower projects will be zero value after 30 years, if hydropower companies do not think seriously about their dividend policy.
-Technically speaking, the project has to be handed over to government after 30 years since hydropower projects in Nepal are constructed under BOOT basis.
-If the developers do not develop another project during this 30 years time and keep on distributing cash dividend just to please the investors, then the initial investment may turn to zero.
+Some experts claim that the equity invested in hydropower projects will have zero value after 30 years if hydropower companies do not seriously reconsider their dividend policy.
+Technically speaking, the project has to be handed over to the government after 30 years, since hydropower projects in Nepal are constructed under the BOOT (Build, Own, Operate, Transfer) model.
+If the developers do not develop another project within this 30-year period and continue distributing cash dividends just to please investors, then the initial investment may turn to zero.
 This is a valid argument.
 But in reality, this is not practical.

 Analysis

-I did an analysis by creating a financial model of 5 MW project to understand the optimum dividend policy for hydropower companies.
-In this model, I encompassed all the practical parameters that are applicable in Nepalese hydro.
-This is what I found.
+I did an analysis by creating a financial model of a 5 MW project to understand the optimum dividend policy for hydropower companies.
+In this model, I included all the practical parameters applicable to Nepalese hydropower.
+This is what I found:

-By the end of the fifth year from Commercial Operation Date (COD), the project will have sufficient equity to develop another 5 MW project assuming the company will not pay any dividend.
-In other words, a hydropower project will have enough money to construct another same size project every five years.
+By the end of the fifth year from the Commercial Operation Date (COD), the project will have sufficient equity to develop another 5 MW project, assuming the company does not pay any dividends.
+In other words, a hydropower project will have enough money to construct another project of the same size every five years.

-Increasing number of shares means declining EPS.
-The following tables show the EPS, Share price and P/E ratio of hydropower companies in Nepal.
+An increasing number of shares means declining EPS.
+The following table shows the EPS, share price, and P/E ratio of hydropower companies in Nepal:

 Hydro Companies